 At the time, officials said the law would protect consumers and create debate on the issue.

 Earlier this year, the Arkansas Pharmacists Association said in a Facebook post that the case will be a crucial one.

 “The case is very importantly, both locally and nationally in the fight to regulate pharmacy pricing middlemen and increase PBM accountability for pricing policies that harm employers and more importantly, the health and well being of patients,” officials said in the post.

-Arkansas Attorney General Leslie Rutledge said in a statement that the issue has had an impact on rural pharmacies.
+Arkansas Attorney General Leslie Rutledge said in a statement in January that the issue has had an impact on rural pharmacies.